sendbird/sendbird-chat-sample-ios/README.md

 This repository provides feature-level Chat samples with Swift.

+## 🔒 Security tip
+When a new Sendbird application is created in the dashboard the default security settings are set permissive to simplify running samples and implementing your first code.

+Before launching make sure to review the security tab under ⚙️ Settings -> Security, and set Access token permission to Read Only or Disabled so that unauthenticated users can not login as someone else.
+And review the Access Control lists.
+Most apps will want to disable "Allow retrieving user list" as that could expose usage numbers and other information.

 ## 🚀 Get started

 You must use [tuist](https://github.com/tuist/tuist) to build these sample apps.